No-bake pie that tastes like a margarita, complete with salt from the pretzel crust!

 - Stir the Pie Crust ingredients together until well moistened.
 Line the bottom and sides of a 9-inch pie plate or springform baking pan, and press down lightly to stick the crumbs together.
 Slide into the refrigerator.

 - When ready to serve, sprinkle lime zest over the top, and sit on the counter for 10 minutes before slicing.
-Completely clean the knife between each slice to get a clean cut.
+Completely clean the knife between each slice to get a clean cut or use dental floss to cut the pie filling and finish with a sharp knife.

 Welcome to Progressive Eats, our virtual version of a Progressive Dinner Party.
 This month we’re having a Pretzel Party hosted by Heather Schmitt-Gonzalez, who blogs at All Roads Lead to the Kitchen.
 Since today is National Pretzel Day, we thought it was the perfect chance to feature all sorts of fabulous homemade pretzel recipes, recipes that feature pretzels (both soft and hard), and pretzels dips/condiments.
 We have a varied and delicious menu for today that we hope you’ll enjoy!